KomodoPlatform/komodo-wallet-mobile/integration_test/README.md

  - Enter correct PIN again and Wallet is successfully created.

 #### 3.1.2.
 Restore Wallet
- - Open terminal
+- Open terminal in the project's root folder
+-  - Connect real device and replace the `device_id` with the device's id in ./execute_integration.sh
 - Type and run the test file in the terminal:
 ```bash
 flutter test integration_test/runners/restore_wallet.dart
 ```